lionelsu/Portfolio/README.md

-# Portifolio
+# Portfolio
-Just a portifolio.
+Just a portfolio.